appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 }
 ~~~~~~~~~~~

-- receipt: The Notary Receipt being verified.
+receipt: The Notary Receipt being verified.<br>
-- status: Whether the receipt is valid and recorded in the Transparency Log.
+status: Whether the receipt is valid and recorded in the Transparency Log.<br>
-- log_entry: Details about the entity_id, timestamp, and verified claims.
+log_entry: Details about the entity_id, timestamp, and verified claims.<br>

 ### Retrieve Entity History API